France-Switzerland Hubert Curien Partnership 2024 ‘Germaine de Staël’ Programme

 The Hubert Curien Partnership (PHC) programme promotes the exchange of scientific and technical excellence between research teams in France and various partner countries through joint research projects and bilateral research visits.

-The ‘Germaine de Staël’ initiative provides funding to cover the costs of the reciprocal mobility of research collaborators between France and Switzerland.
+The ‘Germaine de Staël’ partnership provides funding to cover the costs of the reciprocal mobility of research collaborators between France and Switzerland.
 It is jointly administered by Campus France and the Swiss Academy of Engineering Sciences (SATW – Schweizerische Akademie der Technischen Wissenschaften).

 Eligible joint research teams involve researchers from each country.
 Research groups in France must be affiliated with higher education institutions or research organisations; companies can participate in the project as long as they are associated with an academic partner.
 The programme is open to every public or private Swiss research institute (higher education institutions, universities, research institutes, HES/FHS and companies).